 The Sonoran Desert in the US

 This region, extending from just east of San Diego to near Tucson and north to beyond Las Vegas, has a wide variety of desertic landscapes and plants adapted to such environments.
 For visitors from foreign countries or those from the US who have not traveled much to the westen deserts we could provide educational tours.
-We have also traveled extensively through the Mexican part of the Sonoran Desert in Mexico, and can provide a comprehensive overview of the region to tour members.
+We have also traveled extensively through the Sonoran Desert in Mexico, and can provide a comprehensive overview of the region to tour members.

 Big Bend National Park